 Counselor, Math Success Program

-The Foothill-De Anza Community College District is currently accepting applications for the full-time, non-tenured (October 2018 - June 2020) faculty position of Counselor, Math Success Program, Foothill College.
+The Foothill-De Anza Community College District is currently accepting applications for the faculty position of Counselor, Math Success Program, De Anza College.

 DUTIES and RESPONSIBILITIES of the Position Include:

-Reporting to the Dean of Counseling, the Math Success Program Counselor will assist with program implementation of the goals and objectives of the Math Performance Success (MPS).
-The program provides intensive student support services for underprepared students in mathematics.
+Reporting to the Dean of Physical Sciences, Mathematics, and Engineering (PSME), the Math Success Program Counselor will assist with program implementation of the goals and objectives of the math success programs, including Math Performance Success (MPS) and other AB705 complaint models.
+These programs provide intensive student support services for underprepared students in mathematics.
 The candidate will provide counseling and advising services for students.
-Counselor will collaborate with the Director of the STEM Program and the MPS team at De Anza College, the Foothill Dean of PSME, math faculty, other counselors, and staff for the success of students and programs.
-The counselor will need to complete MPS training and attend weekly meetings at De Anza College with the MPS team.
+Counselor will collaborate with the Director of the STEM Program, the Dean of PSME, math faculty, other counselors, and staff for the success of students and programs.
 Candidate will assist with student/tutor recruitment and placement, will implement in and out of class counseling and advising services, will work closely with faculty to monitor student progress, and will assist with collecting data and reporting on the success of the programs.

 The Math Success Program Counselor will provide Student Success and Support Program (SSSP) core services including orientation, educational planning, and counseling follow-up.

-This position is not a mathematics position, but experience with supporting students in mathematics and related STEM disciplines is highly preferred.
+This position is not a mathematics position, but does require experience supporting students in mathematics and related STEM disciplines.

 Standard duties expected of all faculty include development and evaluation of curricula, maintaining scheduled office hours, attending department and division meetings, pursuing professional growth activities, service on district and/or college committees, and performing other duties consistent with the role of an instructor.
 Instructors also have the opportunity to participate in campus extra-curricular activities.